Cristian Bușoi

 Cristian Silviu Bușoi (born March 1, 1978) is a Romanian physician and politician.
-A member of the National Liberal Party (PNL), he was a member of the Romanian Chamber of Deputies for Timiș County from 2004 to 2007, and was a Member of the European Parliament from 2007 to 2013, a position he regained in 2014.
-He currently chairs the European Parliament's Committee on Industry, Research and Energy (ITRE).
+A member of the National Liberal Party (PNL), he was a member of the Romanian Chamber of Deputies for Timiș County from 2004 to 2007, and was a Member of the European Parliament from 2007 to 2013, and again from 2014 to 2024.
+He is the former chair of the European Parliament's Committee on Industry, Research and Energy (ITRE).

 Education and early career

 Bușoi was born in Drobeta-Turnu Severin and, following secondary studies completed in 1997 at the city's Traian Theoretical College, in 2003 he graduated from the Medicine Faculty of the Carol Davila University of Medicine and Pharmacy in Bucharest.
 The following December, he became a resident.
 In 2004, he also began work on two doctorates: one in Endocrinology at his alma mater, and one in Public Health and Health Management at the Victor Babeș University of Medicine and Pharmacy in Timișoara.
 Since 2007, he has been a lecturer at the latter institution, in the same field.
 In 2005, he received a degree from the Carol I National Defence University, and in 2007 he completed studies at the Law Faculty of Titu Maiorescu University.